 This post is a part of How To Ship Maintainable Product series

 Dependencies are entities our system has to rely on.
-Does not matter if we want or not.
+Does not matter if we want to or not.

 If a dependency is widely used in our source code we are very exposed to any future API changes in it.
 The problem is not that painful if we can change the code during one refactoring session.
 It is worse when the changes affect distributed libraries or even other products.
 One of the OOP principles is abstraction.
 Technically speaking an interface is introduced and all modules interested in particular functionality use provided interface implementation.
 This way we introduce an extra layer - excellent place to maintain any API changes occurring in an external library.